It’s Your Brand Community that Matters

 Purpose, when it comes to your brand, is something that is driven out of your core values.
 You can’t reverse engineer your purpose and pop a boiler plate of bullshit on something that has no intrinsic value.
 Or at least, you shouldn’t.

-Sadly, we still do plenty of this by supporting toxic products, loading up on worthless junk and consuming life-endangering crap.
+Sadly, we still do plenty of this by supporting toxic products, loading up on worthless junk and consuming life-endangering crap, while endangering lots of good things.
 Such is the power of branding.

 Sooner than later, however, our addiction to garbage will either overwhelm us or we’ll wise up and demand more from the brands we’re loyal to.
 And abandon those that make no effort to enhance life on this lonesome plant of ours.